Hybe: Hybe China

 Hybe China was established on April 2, 2025.

 Hybe India

-On September 23, 2025, HYBE established its Indian subsidiary, HYBE India Entertainment Pvt.
-Ltd., based in Mumbai.
+On September 23, 2025, Hybe established Hybe India Entertainment, based in Mumbai.
 The company aims to develop local talent through auditions and training programs, connecting artists born in India to global audiences.
-HYBE described Mumbai as “a cultural and entertainment hub that encompasses the Bollywood film industry, contemporary art, and diverse performing arts,” unveiling the slogan “where indian voices become global stories.”
+Hybe described Mumbai as "a cultural and entertainment hub that encompasses the Bollywood film industry, contemporary art, and diverse performing arts", unveiling the slogan "Where Indian voices become global stories."
 Through its activities in India, the subsidiary is also expected to contribute to the growing I-pop scene, a developing segment of the Indian music industry.